First Listen: New Seth Walker song, "Remember Me," Has Surprising Subtext

 Or maybe I’m overthinking it, and he’s just another traveling troubadour coming to your town soon.

-Be sure to tune into Finally Friday on March 13th to catch Seth Walker live.
+Be sure to tune into Finally Friday on March 13th at 12 PM CST to catch Seth Walker playing songs from the new album.
 You can listen via WMOT 89.5, stream it via WMOT.org, or from the WMOT App.